All Episodes

 And I took a lot of time to reflect and rest this weekend and thank all of you for all the support you showed me last week.

-We will we will keep doing what we're doing, but I want to get focused on what is important.
+To the extent possible, we will keep doing what we're doing, but I want to get focused on what is important.

-And for the economy that means Americans in poverty on food stamps that are out of the labor force, getting everybody get this country's economy going again so everybody participates.
+And for the economy, that means Americans in poverty on food stamps that are out of the labor force, getting everybody, get this country's economy going again so everybody participates.

 This country becoming energy independent.

-What matters are important things like, yeah, how about some free market competition and health care and health savings accounts and cooperatives like Dr. Josh down in uh Wichita, Kansas.
+What matters are important things like, yeah, how about some free market competition and health care and health savings accounts and cooperatives like Dr. Josh down in Wichita, Kansas.

 That America finally, finally become energy independent.

-And yeah, that we vet refugees that come from countries that abuse women terribly, kill gays and lesbians, and and persecute Christians and Jews.
+And yeah, that we vet refugees that come from countries that abuse women terribly, kill gays and lesbians, and persecute Christians and Jews.

 And yeah, I want the wall built too.